ycmillielin/Natural-language-processing/README.md

 # Natural-language-processing

-DSO 560 Text Analytics and Natural Language Processing
+This is a folder for DSO 560 Text Analytics and Natural Language Processing in USC Marshall.